Please be aware that Lyyti is developed constantly and your view might not match 100% with the view described in this article.

 Our customers can utilise Single Sign-On for their authentication control.
 Lyyti's SSO implementation follows the SAML 2.0 protocol.
 This means that the Service Provider ("SP", ie. Lyyti) and Identity Provider ("IdP", whatever you use for managing logins) share their authentication and authorization data using standardized XML metadata.

-As our SSO is still in Beta-phase, implementing a SSO requires you to contact our customer care.
+Implementing a SSO requires you to contact our customer care.